-Usually he’s home by 10 at the latest on Tuesdays, but it was slow, so I expected he wouldn’t stay past 9.
+Usually he’s home by 9:30 on Tuesdays.
 By 11, I started to panic.
-I knew in my bones that he was with the new woman.
-Since she seems like she might become an important character in this life story of ours, I’ll give her a name.
-How about Carrie?
+He wasn’t answering my messages.
+I knew in my bones he was with the new woman.
+(Since she seems like she might become a recurring character in this life story of ours, I’ll give her a name.
+How about Carrie?)

-He met Carrie at the food truck a couple of weeks ago, ran into her at the grocery store last Friday, and then dropped the news of a surprise date with her on Sunday night.
-He didn’t tell me who she was or where he’d met her until Monday.
-He told me really liked each other, had a strong connection and had another romantic outing planned for Wednesday morning (today).
+He met Carrie at the food truck a couple of weeks ago, ran into her at the grocery store Friday, and then dropped the news of a surprise date with her on Sunday night.
+He didn’t tell me anything about her until Monday… that they really liked each other, had a strong connection and had another romantic outing planned for Wednesday morning (today).
 He never mentioned anything about a date last night.

 Apparently, it was a last-minute opportunity for her to come visit him at the end of his shift last night, to have a couple of beers at the bar where he was parked.

-By midnight I knew psychically that he was having or about to have sex with her, which in and of itself didn’t bother me.
+By midnight I knew psychically that he was having sex with her, which in and of itself didn’t bother me.
 As I’ve said from the beginning, nothing turns me on more than the idea of that.
 What bothered me was two things:

-1. That he didn’t tell me he was planning to meet with her or that he was going to be 4+ hours late getting home from work.
+1. That he didn’t tell me he was meeting with her or that he was going to be 4+ hours late getting home from work.
 Never sent me one text and ignored mine.

-“Why do you even care where I was?” he wanted to know.
+“Why do you even care where I was?” he yelled.
 “You obviously don’t want me.
 You only want Ben.
 So why do you care?”

 ‘A Call for Love’

 This morning, somehow, we managed to have a really constructive conversation.
-We dropped all of our stories about who did what and why, and who was trying to hurt whom, and, somehow, we were able to see and feel each other’s pain.
-We realized that neither of us wanted to hurt the other.
-Each of our hurtful actions had been attempts to calm our own fears.
+We dropped all of our stories about who did what and why, and, somehow, we were able to see and feel each other’s pain.
+We realized neither of us wanted to hurt the other.
+Each of our hurtful actions had been attempts to avoid our own fears.

 It’s just a shame our culture has put so much emphasis on sexual love – which is so temporary and fickle – and that it tricks us into believing we no longer LOVE each other when the sexual love fades, which it always does.
 It’s crap.
 Familial love runs so much deeper, lasts so much longer, and is so much more reliable.